 It was in the Blue Grass Stakes that Unbridled would tangle with the horse that would become his most celebrated rival, Summer Squall.
 In the running of the Blue Grass Stakes, Unbridled was no match for Summer Squall and finished second.
 Some believed Summer Squall was the better horse and would win the Kentucky Derby.
 These thoughts were bolstered by the fact that Pat Day would not be taking the mount on Unbridled for the Kentucky Derby.
 The colt would instead be ridden by Craig Perret, a rider who was perceived to be of less talent than Day.

 Perret came through in the Kentucky Derby, defeating Summer Squall by a short margin.
 Nafzger was overcome with emotion during the Kentucky Derby and embraced owner Genter in front of the television cameras.
 There would be no such celebration at the Preakness Stakes, however.
-Summer Squall returned to win that race and defeat Unbridled who ran second.
-In the Belmont, both horses were defeated.
-They would be a total of six times in their careers with Summer Squall winning a definitive four of those encounters.
+Summer Squall returned to defeat Unbridled in that race.
+Unbridled ran a spirited second, setting up a deciding contest in the Belmont Stakes.
+This race was not to be.
+Summer Squall skipped the Belmont due to the restrictions in New York on the use of Lasix.
+The horses would finish their rivalry with Summer Squall winning 4 of their 6 meetings.

 In the Breeders’ Cup Classic of that same year, Unbridled returned to form and won the Classic.
 The horse was then given the Eclipse Award for Champion Three-Year-Old.